openedx/docs.openedx.org/source/documentors/references/templates/doc_how_to_template.rst

   <h1 class="title">Title</h1>

-.. seealso:: To learn more about how to add a code, visit the `Code blocks documentation <https://canonical-documentation-with-sphinx-and-readthedocscom.readthedocs-hosted.com/style-guide/#code-blocks>`_.
+.. seealso:: To learn more about how to add a code block, visit the `Code blocks documentation <https://canonical-documentation-with-sphinx-and-readthedocscom.readthedocs-hosted.com/style-guide/#code-blocks>`_.

 7. Add any reference that could be important for someone to understand the topic.
 For example, here is additional information about `how to style for Read the Docs <https://canonical-documentation-with-sphinx-and-readthedocscom.readthedocs-hosted.com/style-guide/>`_.